godotengine/godot-docs/classes/class_node.rst

 :ref:`Node<class_Node>` **get_child** **(** :ref:`int<class_int>` idx, :ref:`bool<class_bool>` include_internal=false **)** |const|

 Fetches a child node by its index.
 Each child node has an index relative its siblings (see :ref:`get_index<class_Node_method_get_index>`).
 The first child is at index 0.
 Negative values can also be used to start from the end of the list.
 This method can be used in combination with :ref:`get_child_count<class_Node_method_get_child_count>` to iterate over this node's children.
+If no child exists at the given index, this method returns ``null`` and an error is generated.

 If ``include_internal`` is ``false``, internal children are ignored (see :ref:`add_child<class_Node_method_add_child>`'s ``internal`` parameter).